vinceallenvince/Bit-Shadow-Machine/README.md

 ## Multiple items

-Now we'll see the power of the Bit-Shadow Machine kick in.
+Now we'll see the power of the Bit-Shadow Machine.
 Replace the System.init() call with the following.

 ```javascript
 BitShadowMachine.System.init(function() {